 - Images that are being edited.

 I hope this short guide can help you out a bit.
 I usually save my illustrations in PNG-24 because it’s easier to edit later on if I happen to loose the original psd or ai file.
-I never use gif, because of the color loss and I use jpeg only for photos or if I want to post on the internet.
+Gifs are never used, because of the color loss and I use jpeg only for photos or if I want to post on the internet.